ljq/gpus-schedule/README.md

 - Prioritize system stability and resource isolation

 ### 8. Instructions
-For detailed installation and usage instructions, please refer to [Document Directory](./doc/).
+For detailed installation and usage instructions, please refer to [/doc](./doc/).